IntersectAustralia/dc21-doc/Search_API.md

 ### Example
-We highly recommend the [rest client](https://github.com/archiloque/rest-client) gem if calling the API from Ruby.
+We highly recommend the [rest-client](https://github.com/rest-client/rest-client) gem if calling the API from Ruby.
 The below example uses rest client to send the request.

 ```ruby
 #!/usr/bin/env ruby